Why is recycling in the tights industry not a solution?

 How do Billi London tights biodegrade?

-We offer the world’s first enhanced biodegradable tights, decomposing in less than 5 years in landfill versus 40 to 100 years for traditional tights (reference system: ASTM D5511 - Std test).
+We offer the world’s first enhanced biodegradable tights, biodegrading in 5 years in landfill versus 40 to 100 years for traditional tights and tights made with recycled yarns (reference system: ASTM D5511 - Std test).

 Tights are made of nylon and elastane.
 For Billi London tights, we have opted for yarns that have an accelerated biodegradability: